blac2121/Bike_Route_Finder/Project_worksheet.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Identify API and problems to solve
+- Set up API and get data rending in the console
+- Set up the following states: landing page, search result state, no results
-- Render data on page
+- Display data with trail name and length
-- Allow user to choose favorites
+- Search by trail length
+- Mobile compatibility

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Add second API to provide trail directions (bike API does not supply address)
+- Display data with trail description and surface-type
+- Search by surface type
 - Use local storage to save user favorites

 ## Project Schedule